Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 A view of G cabin and the depot from a train pulling into the station in October of 1971.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily)

-Photo A shows the station as seen from the rear of Amtrak train #98 in January of 1973.
-Photo B shows the station from Amtrak’s version of the George Washington in February, 1974.
-(Both photos by LaVerne Brummel, used with permission)
+This photo shows the depot as seen from the rear of Amtrak train #98 in January of 1973.
+(Photo by LaVerne Brummel, used with permission)

 The next three photos show the depot in 1975 after the train sheds were removed.
+This one is from the Piedmont Sub side.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily)

-These photos from August, 1978 show the Gordonsville station shortly before it was torn down.
-(Both photos by G. R. Harper, used with permission)
+This photo from August, 1978 show the Gordonsville depot shortly before it was torn down.
+(Photo by G. R. Harper, used with permission)

 The Schedule Board